- Size: Medium-large, 5 to 14 lbs

 As for parents of young children – I am a very friendly, sociable cat and I can be extremely patient with little humans.
 But keep in mind that I won’t think twice about showing my displeasure when handled roughly so make sure to supervise whenever your tiny ones want to play with me.

-My breed is the brainchild of Virginia Daly, a cat breeder who hailed from Berkeley, Michigan in the United States.
+The Ocicat breed is the brainchild of Virginia Daly, a cat breeder who hailed from Berkeley, Michigan in the United States.
 In 1964, she paired a seal-point Siamese with a ruddy-colored Abyssinian in an experimental breeding program and was surprised to produce a litter of kittens that had unique spotted coats.
 The kittens sported the overall physique of a Siamese, while somehow flaunting Abyssinian points.

 Daly was so impressed with the results of her breeding program that she decided to pair the two cats for a second time and produced another litter with a male kitten named Tonga that sported a wildcat-looking coat.
 He flaunted golden spots on an ivory background, akin to an Ocelot.